cazares/karaoke-time-by-miguel/README.md

 # 🎤 Karaoke Time
-*A lyric video generator by Miguel Cázares*
+*A lyric video generator by Miguel Cazares*

 Karaoke Time is a Python + AppleScript toolkit that creates karaoke-style lyric videos with synchronized subtitles, smooth fade-outs, and optional instrumental separation.
 It’s designed for musicians, performers, and hobbyists who want to quickly generate professional-quality lyric videos from a simple CSV or plain text file.